Leadership

 Gina earned a master’s degree in business administration from Wagner College and a bachelor’s degree in exercise and sports sciences from the University of Florida.
 She attained accreditation as a Certified Research Administrator (CRA) from the Research Administrators Certification Council in 2011.
 She has worked for Emory University since 2012.

-Margie Hutson is Special Assistant to the Dean and Project Manager for the Nell Hodgson Woodruff School of Nursing at Emory University.
+Margie Hutson is the Administrative Manager for the Nell Hodgson Woodruff School of Nursing at Emory University.
 In this role, she is responsible for maintaining the Dean’s calendar, her engagements and travel, the management of documents requiring approval and dissemination, and is a planning leader for special events and projects.
+She recently developed and is presenting a six-part administrative professional development series for the school entitled “Goals and Growth - How to Advance My Career from an Administrative/Support Role.”

 She has 30+ years of experience supporting C-Level executives of both private companies and public corporations.
-She is a currently pursing Six Sigma Certification and is a certified Project Management Professional.
+She earned her Six Sigma Certification and is a certified Project Management Professional.
 She holds a bachelor’s degree in English from Mercer University.

 She serves on the Leadership Council, Dean’s Educational Advisory Council, and is a staff leadership member of the Dean’s Advisory Board.